CoEDL/nyingarn-tesseract-processor/README.md

 ## Running the script

-Download it to you machine with:
+Download it to your machine with:

 ```
 > curl https://raw.githubusercontent.com/CoEDL/nyingarn-tesseract-processor/master/tesseract-batch-processor.sh --output tesseract-batch-processor.sh